 Tweets are now POSTS.

-Additionally, embedded x.com (Twitter) timelines on these websites (and any other website worldwide for that matter) will likely not work when a web browser’s Cross-Site Tracking Prevention is turned ON (usually turned on by default).
+Additionally, embedded x.com (Twitter) timelines on these CARDINAL NEWS websites (and any other website worldwide for that matter) will likely not work when a web browser’s Cross-Site Tracking Prevention is turned ON (usually turned on by default).
+Turning off Cross-Site Tracking Prevention is equivalent to turning off a privacy feature.
 Browser users must turn this web browser privacy feature off to see X.com timelines properly when they are viewing websites with embedded X.com timelines.
-This condition emerged during the Summer of 2023 (mostly July) when X.com (formerly Twitter) adjusted their system in a manner that did not allow the display of embedded Twitter timelines in websites if the viewers of those websites were using a browser that doesn’t allow cross-site tracking.
+This condition emerged during the Summer of 2023 (mostly July) when X.com (formerly Twitter) adjusted their system in a manner that did not allow the display of embedded Twitter timelines in websites if the viewers of those websites were using a browser with the setting activated that doesn’t allow cross-site tracking.

-Cross-device tracking techniques are used by advertisers, for example, to help identify which channels are most successful in helping convert browsers into buyers.
-The privacy concern arises for browser users regarding privacy policies, health care providers, and financial institutions that may release the data they collect after the data has gone through a de-identification process.
+Cross-device tracking techniques are used by advertisers, for example, to help identify which of their channels are most successful in helping convert browsers into buyers.
+The privacy concern arises for browser users regarding privacy policies, health care providers, and financial institutions that may allow the release of the data they collect after the data has gone through a de-identification process that creates an anonymous profile.

-Browser fingerprinting relies on a user’s browser and is a way of identifying users or viewers every time they go online — tracking each user’s activity.
+Browser fingerprinting relies on a user’s browser, and is a way of identifying users or viewers every time they go online — tracking each user’s activity from their anonymous profile.
 Through fingerprinting, websites can determine the user’s operating system, language, time zone, and browser version without a viewer’s permission.
 De-anonymization is the practice (including using browser fingerprinting) of matching anonymous data (also known as de-identified data) with publicly available information, or auxiliary data, in order to construct and discover the identity of the person that is using a web browser to view websites.

-Tracking can be a good thing because it helps web designers build better websites, and it can be helpful for researchers — particularly in health care.
+In addition to being beneficial for advertisers, tracking users can be a good thing because it helps web designers build better websites, and it can be helpful for researchers — particularly in health care — for understanding the health of populations.
 Tracking can become a bad thing if bad actors work extra hard to construct a profile (via de-anonymization) that could specifically identify each user and then manipulate, harass, strategize against, or commit a crime against a particular user.
+De-anonymization may be of particular concern for high profile personalities, such as politicians, government officials, CEOs, and celebrities.

-Note: There are other methods of identifying individuals browsing on a website — especially methods available to law enforcement.
+Note: There are other methods of identifying individuals browsing on a website — especially methods available to law enforcement, government and military.

 CROSS-SITE TRACKING …

-When a web page is not working properly, a browser user or viewer can turn OFF Cross-Site Tracking Prevention.
+When a web page is not working properly, a browser user or viewer can TURN OFF Cross-Site Tracking Prevention (or as some browsers describe it: TURN ON Cross-Side Tracking).
 Besides X or Twitter issues, there are many other issues on a website that may be solved by turning off Cross-Site Tracking Prevention.

 Some browsers allow a broad setting that turns off Cross-Site Tracking on ALL originating websites, and some browsers only turn off all Cross-Site Tracking for one specific originating website at a time.
-Conditions that prevent Cross-Site Tracking are usually activated by default on all browsers upon installation (or from the original device factory settings).
-To prevent confusion, notice that if a browser user is TURNING OFF Cross-Site Tracking Prevention, the user is TURNING ON the condition of Cross-Site Tracking.
+Conditions that prevent Cross-Site Tracking may be activated by default on browsers upon installation (or from the original device factory settings).
+To prevent confusion, notice that if a browser user is TURNING OFF Cross-Site Tracking Prevention, the user is TURNING ON the condition of Cross-Site Tracking permission.
 The methods below that allow Cross-Site Tracking were retrieved late August 2023, and configuration methods may be changed by browser updates without immediate notice on this page.

 HOW TO in Safari: